steven-aj/steven-aj.github.io/src/content/about.md

 ### Let's Connect

 I'm mostly an open book, so feel free to reach out with any questions you might have (keep it professional, of course).
-I'm always eager to better myself & help people with their projects, so don't hesitate to connect if you think I might be fit for an opportunity!
+I'm always eager to better myself & help people with their projects, so don't hesitate to connect if you think I might be a good fit for your project!